Check inspection status of U.S., Australia and New Zealand meat import shipments

-NOTE: ASISST has been prepared for the convenience of importers and brokers of meat and meat products from the United States and has no official sanction.
+NOTE: ASISST has been prepared for the convenience of importers and brokers of meat and meat products from the United States, Australia and New Zealand and has no official sanction.
 For all purposes of interpreting and applying the law, users should consult Canadian acts and regulations.

 If ASISST is unavailable, or if the EDI is not working, contact the National Import Service Centre at 1-800-835-4486.

 - Date modified: